Tethering effects on first-passage variables of lattice random walks in linear and quadratic focal point potentials: Introduction

 A current frontier concerns random walks evolving in non-trivial environments, e.g., heterogeneous lattices, space with complex topologies such as networks and random landscapes.
 However, many physical and biological systems are naturally influenced by confining potentials, which create restoring forces that bias the walker deterministically towards a focal point or a particular region of space.
 In continuous space, linear \cite{touchetteetal2010,chaseetal2016,giuggioli_comparison_2019} and harmonic potentials~\cite{Uhlenbeck_1930, Clercx1992, mancois_two_2018} are textbook examples in the theory of diffusion under force fields~\cite{risken_fokker-planck_1996, zwanzig_nonequilibrium_2001,goel_stochastic_1974}.
 On a lattice, the discrete analogues are, respectively, V--shaped and U--shaped (elastic) potentials.
 In the former, the potential ``energy'' increases linearly with distance from a central point, alternatively with a constant bias towards the focal point, while in the latter, the restoring force increases proportionally to the distance as one moves away from the energy minimum.
 These discrete potentials are not merely mathematical constructs; they provide minimal models of confinement on a lattice while preserving full analytical tractability.
 As real physical and biological systems are replete with heterogeneities that attract or bias motion towards special areas, LRWs in focal point potentials offer a controlled framework to investigate how deterministic confinement influences transport characteristics, spreading processes, and first-passage statistics in discrete geometries.

 Given the simplicity and yet fundamental nature of the process of diffusion within a concave potential, i.e., possessing a minimum, it would have been natural to expect a large number of analytical studies on the topic.
 Surprisingly, and contrary to the literature with continuous variables, research on LRWs within a confining potential has been rare.
-While analytic studies of the spatio-temporal dynamics of externally biased LRWs has been explored for finite, semi-infinite, and infinite domains \cite{montroll1967,khantha_reflection_1985,godoy_reflection_1992,sarvaharman_closed-form_2020}, similar level of interest in analytical developments for the V-- and U--shaped potentials has not been forthcoming, with the only exception being the work by Kac in 1947 \cite{kac_random_1947} on the dynamics of the occupation probability in the bounded elastic potential.
+Indeed, recent work on confined continuous processes has revealed nontrivial scaling structures in first-passage statistics, including distinct finite-size and infinite-system regimes~\cite{baravi_first_2025,baravi_solutions_2025}, underscoring the richness of confined dynamics.
+While analytic studies of the spatio-temporal dynamics of externally biased LRWs have been explored for finite, semi-infinite, and infinite domains \cite{montroll1967,khantha_reflection_1985,godoy_reflection_1992,sarvaharman_closed-form_2020}, similar level of interest in analytical developments for the V-- and U--shaped potentials has not been forthcoming, with the only exception being the work by Kac in 1947 \cite{kac_random_1947} on the dynamics of the occupation probability in the bounded elastic potential.
 However, even for the elastic potential, a comprehensive spatio-temporal description, particularly including first-passage properties, has remained unavailable.
 In this work, we bridge this gap by developing an exact analytical framework for the dynamics and first-passage statistics of LRWs in one-dimensional V-- and U--shaped potentials, the former both for unbounded and bounded domains, while the latter only for a bounded domain.